Graeme Davison

 Graeme John Davison, AO, FASSA, FAHA (born 1940) is an Australian historian who is the Sir John Monash Distinguished Professor in the School of Historical Studies at Monash University, Melbourne, Australia.
 He is best known for his work on Australian urban history.
 Davison won the prestigious Ernest Scott Prize in 1979 for The Rise and Fall of Marvellous Melbourne.

 Early life and education

 Davison was born to a Methodist family that viewed itself as being of "modest respectability".

-Davison received a Bachelor of Arts from the University of Melbourne and then attended the University of Oxford as part of his Rhodes Scholarship.
+Davison received a Bachelor of Arts from the University of Melbourne where he was a resident at Ormond College and then attended the University of Oxford as part of his Rhodes Scholarship.
 Returned to Australia in the mid-1960s, Davison received his PhD from the Australian National University in 1969 for his thesis,The Rise and Fall of "Marvellous Melbourne" 1880–1895 under the supervision of John Andrew La Nauze and F. B. Smith.
 He was married by the time he completed his thesis.